A Star Is Born (1937 film): Ownership and copyright status

 Selznick International Pictures dissolved leaving the film's rights to financier John Hay Whitney.
 Whitney then sold the film to Film Classics, Inc. in 1943.
 With declining rerun revenue, Film Classics placed the film up for sale with producer Edward L. Alperson with the intent to remake the film.
 Instead Alperson sold the film's copyright including film, story, screenplay, and score to Warner Bros. in 1953.
 Warner in 1954 issued the first remake.
 In 1965, the film entered the public domain in the United States because Warner did not renew its copyright registration in the 28th year after publication.
-However, the officially restored version (completed in 2022 from the original 35MM master elements) is copyrighted by Warner Bros.
-The rights to the film's story, screenplay, score, and the aforementioned master elements rest with WB; thus it still has exclusive rights to all three remakes as well as any future remakes.

 Home media

 The film was released on Blu-ray in the US by Kino Lorber Inc. in February 2012, featuring an edition authorized by the estate of David O. Selznick from the collection of George Eastman House.

 A second Blu-ray from Warner Archive Collection was released in March 2022 with a 4K restoration from the aforementioned original 35MM nitrate technicolor negative.
-That release contains the original trailer plus Merrie Melodies cartoon A Star Is Hatched (since Turner Entertainment currently owns the rights for this bonus cartoon feature), and the live-action shorts Mal Hallett & His Orchestra, Taking the Count and Alibi Mark.
+That release contains the original trailer plus Merrie Melodies cartoon A Star Is Hatched (since Turner Entertainment currently owns the distribution rights for this bonus cartoon feature which was part of pre-August 1948 Warner Bros.
+Cartoons library under United Artists' shares such as Associated Artists Productions catalogue), and the live-action shorts Mal Hallett & His Orchestra, Taking the Count and Alibi Mark.
 In addition, two radio Lux Radio Theater broadcasts from 1937 and 1942 are included.
 Janet Gaynor reprised her role in the 1937 broadcast, and the 1942 broadcast featured Judy Garland who played Esther in the 1954 musical adaption.